Knowledge Graph Embedding Methods for Entity Alignment: An Experimental Review: Entity Alignment With KG Embeddings

 In general, negative sampling is widely used in KG embedding models on relations, as well as on attributes, in order to maximize the embedding distance of dissimilar entities.
 The more negative examples we have per positive example, the bigger the distance among dissimilar entities.
 In addition, an entity that participates in a high number of positive examples (high average relations per entity), will also participate in an increased number of negative examples.
 For instance, if an entity appears in the head or the tail of $x$ relation edges, then the number of the negative examples for this entity can be as high as $x*n$, where $n$ is the corresponding hyperparameter.

 All the evaluated methods use negative sampling, with the exception of MTransE.
-The high ratio of negative per positive examples, the better is the performance of the methods, since the embedding distance of dissimilar entities grows.
-However, this improvement comes at the cost of increased training time.
+The higher the ratio of negative per positive triples, the better the performance of the methods, since the embedding distance of dissimilar entities increases.
+Although requiring 10 or even 125 times bigger KGs (for 10 or 125 negative samples per positive, respectively) improves the performance, this comes at the cost of increased training time and less scalable methods.
 MultiKE further enriches the KGs by using the swapping alignment technique that generates additional positive examples, as described in Section~\ref{swapping}.
 This technique not only increases the available information for training, but it also increases the negative examples for the entities indirectly, as entities will appear in more relation edges.